You'll need to hold a UK undergraduate honours degree at 2.1 or above, or equivalent international qualification, in a relevant subject.

 Personal statement guidance can be found via the link in the 'How to apply for this course' section.
 Your personal statement is limited to 700 words.

 Overseas applicants will require IELTS with an overall score of 7.0 with no less than 6.5 in any category, or an equivalent accepted English qualification.
 Accepted English qualifications can be viewed here.

 Months of entry

-This is an accelerated programme that provides an opportunity for graduates to gain the knowledge and skills to practice as a physiotherapist.
-Successful graduates of this MSc are eligible to apply for membership of the Chartered Society of Physiotherapy and for registration with the Health Care Professions Council (HCPC).
+Accelerated programme that provides the opportunity for graduates to qualify as a Physiotherapist.
+Successful graduates are eligible to apply for membership of the Chartered Society of Physiotherapists and to apply for registration with the Health Professions Council.